Angeleknows/Fountainhead/README.md

 # About me
 Hi!
 Coucou! ¡Hola!
 My name is Eder Hernández and I am second year master's candidate at Heinz College at Carnegie Mellon University studying Public Policy & Management.
 I am originally from Santa Barbara, CA but have called Los Angeles, CA home since my early 20s.
 I love the outdoors, including hiking along the coast and finding new cute coffee shops.

 In my former career, I worked in data governance from a legal perspective, specializing in health.
-I love the idea of continuing in this work, but from a more creative and entrepreneurial lens.
+I love the idea of continuing in this work, but from a more creative and global lens.

 A personal idol of mine in the dataviz field is the late Hans Rosling, who was a Swedish physicist and an impressiver orator that was able to engage with data in the most captivating, and interactive fashion that I have ever witnessed.
 Check out this excerpt of his from the BBC. https://www.youtube.com/watch?v=Z8t4k0Q8e8Y